girlscript/winter-of-contributing/Machine_Learning/README.md

    - **2.12.
 Implement Logistic Regression on Iris Dataset without using any standard ML library like scikit-learn or more. ⭐**
    - **2.13.
 Implement Naive Bayes Algorithms on Iris Dataset without using any standard ML library like scikit-learn or more. ⭐**
    - **2.14.
 Implement SVM on Iris Dataset without using any standard ML library like scikit-learn or more. ⭐**
+   - **2.15.
+Implement Decision Tree Algorithms on Iris Dataset without using any standard ML library like scikit-learn or more. ⭐**
+   - **2.16.
+Implement KNN on Iris Dataset without using any standard ML library like scikit-learn or more. ⭐**
+   - **2.17.
+Random Forest Algorithms**
+   - **2.18.
+Implement Random Forest Algorithms on Iris Dataset without using any standard ML library like scikit-learn or more. ⭐**
+   - **2.19.
+Gradient Descent Algorithms**
+   - **2.20.
+Implement Gradient Descent on Iris Dataset without using any standard ML library like scikit-learn or more. ⭐**